twonk/MyEnergi-App-Api/README.md

 }
 ```

-In addition to these status requests, the App also makes repeated calls to
+In addition to these status requests, the App also makes repeated calls to:

-`/cgi-set-heater-priority-E10088888  `
+`/cgi-set-heater-priority-E10088888`

 **Note - the last 8 digits of the request are my Eddi Serial Number - which can be found in the data returned from the call to cgi-jstatus-E**

 (I have included this in the Status section as it doesnt appear to set anything, but does return the hpri (Heater Priority?) and a cpm value)

-This returns
+This returns:

 ```json
 {
 	"hpri": 1,
 	"cpm": 15
 }
 ```

 Tapping the Zappi or Eddi icon on the main screen causes the app to call new end points relating to the appliance: